You are located in service: RWTH-E-Mail

 Opening the Trust Center Settings

-Optional: If you have yet to import your certificate into Windows, you can do so with the "Import/Export" button.
-You must then search for your p12-File and enter the corresponding password.
+If you have not yet imported your certificate into Windows, you can do so using the Import/Export button.
+You will then need to search for your p12 file and enter the appropriate password.

 Configuring an automatic signature

-By selecting "Choose" you can respectively choose the new certificate as your signing certificate and encryption certificate.
+By clicking Select, you can select a certificate as a signature certificate and encryption certificate.

 Choosing a new certificate